cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 In order to sign in the default mode, clients take the following steps:

-1. Serialize `TxBody` and `AuthInfo` using any valid protobuf serialization
+1. Serialize `TxBody` and `AuthInfo` using any valid protobuf implementation.
 2. Create a `SignDoc` and encode it.
 (The only requirement of the underlying protobuf implementation is that fields are serialized in order).
-3. Sign the encoded `SignDoc` bytes
+3. Sign the encoded `SignDoc` bytes.
-4. Build a `TxRaw` and serialize it for broadcasting
+4. Build a `TxRaw` and serialize it for broadcasting.

 Signature verification is based on comparing the raw `TxBody` and `AuthInfo` bytes encoded in `TxRaw` not based on any ["canonicalization"](https://github.com/regen-network/canonical-proto3)